rh-ecosystem-edge/accelerator_templates/src/README.md

-# Partner Templates
+# Accelerator Templates

-The Partner Templates Operator is a set of components to demonstrate the deploying of drivers and their associated workload on OpenShift it includes
+The Accelerator Templates Operator is a set of components to demonstrate the deploying of drivers and their associated workload on OpenShift it includes

 - The ptemplate_char_dev kernel driver that creates a number of character devices (/dev/ptemplate-X) that you you can write up 100 bytes (configurable via a parameter) to, and read them back.